cpbotha/save_image_from_clipboard/README.md

 [`org-download-screenshot`](https://github.com/abo-abo/org-download) setup
 expects to be able to write out a PNG from the clipboard.

+On macOS, I used to use [pngpaste](https://github.com/jcsalterego/pngpaste), which is also the default for org-download's `M-x org-download-clipboard` on that platform.

 Copyright 2020 by Charl P. Botha <info@charlbotha.com>

 ## Usage